At a glance

 The majority of your time will be spent working in areas on the outskirts of Guadalajara where there is often little to no access to healthcare services.
-You’ll also work in schools or care centres and provide basic medical care and education.
+You’ll also work in schools or care centers and provide basic medical care and education.

 We set out the aims and objectives of our projects in documents called Management Plans.
 We use them to properly plan the work you’ll do.
 They also help us measure and evaluate our achievements and impact each year.

 Ultimately, our Management Plans help us make our projects better.
 This in turn means you get to be part of something that makes a real impact where it’s needed.
 Read more about our Management Plans.

 Every year, thousands of High School Special volunteers and interns actively make a difference around the world.
 During their time abroad, they contribute towards achieving long-term goals and make a long-lasting positive impact on the communities where they work.

 We produce an annual High School Specials Impact Report, which documents some of these achievements.
 Find out more about the impact of these projects, and read the latest report.